Adityajparmar37/SP---Practice/README.md

 # SP---Practice

 TodoApp:

-Convert to KoaJS from Express
+- Convert to KoaJS from Express
-Refactor code : naming convension of variable , api naming and file Auth added
+- Refactor code: naming convention of variables, API naming, and files
+- Auth added
-Pagination added
+- Pagination added
-All changes done
+- All changes done

-left :
-Search in todo
+- Full search for description

+**Left:**
-do not override _id
+- Do not override `_id`